tonyf/TweetBaseJava/README.md

 TweetBase
 =========
-Java rebuild of TweetBase
+Java API to use Twitter as encrypted file storage.

+Build not operational.
-Not operational as a whole; working on mitigating and hacking around Twitter's API restrictions.
+Working on mitigating and hacking around Twitter's API restrictions.
 Proof of concept.

 To run entire application: